Macrometacorp/docs/docs/cep/reference/extensions/execution/anonymizer.md

 title: Anonymizer
 ---

 The anonymizer extension provides a function for anonymizing various data types.
-This function returns a fake value for anonymizing
+This function returns a fake value for anonymizing which matches the original data.
+For example, an email would be replaced with a fake email.

 ## Features